lbelzile/experimental-F21/content/evaluations/10-problem-set.markdown

 Flavell et al. (1966) consider the verbal production of children asked to perform a memorization task.
 The kids were recruited from three grades (kindergarden, second and fifth grades) and each student is presented with three subtasks (delayed recall, immediate recall, or point and name).

 The study enrolled 60 public school children, 20 per age group with an equal number of boys and girls.
-Table 5, p.
-295.
+Table 5 on p.
+295 shows the final ANOVA table accounting for the design.
 <!--
 in which they are administered.
 The subtasks were balanced with half of the participants (per sex and grade) receiving the subtasks with immediate recall (`IR`) followed by direct recall (`DR`); the second group received them in the opposite order.
 Both ended with the point and name subtask.
 -->